-asked the Secretary of State for Trade and Industry when he last met officers of the Confederation of British Industry to discuss the performance of British industry.
+asked the Secretary of State for Trade and Industry what are the latest figures for the annual turnover of British industry.

 The output index for manufacturing industry, excluding the energy and the service sector, was 104·6 in 1986, based on 1980 equal to 100.
 Since the trough of the recession in 1981, manufacturing output has grown impressively and is now over 15 per cent. higher.
 The turnover of manufacturing industry in 1985 was £225 billion in current prices.

 Does my hon.
 Friend agree that those good figures, together with the CBI report that we have just received, is a tribute not only to the framework and background that the Government have provided for the industrial sector, but to management and work force within our industry, which have combined to bring Britain to the position where it can now compete right across the industrial sector with the best that the world can offer?
 Does that not give us enormous hope for the future in terms of the profitability of British industry and secure jobs for our work people?

 My hon.
 Friend is absolutely right.
 I am sure that he will celebrate with me the fact Britain is now enjoying a top position in productivity and competitiveness—the best position that we have been in for two decades.
 As he is a west midlands Member, I am sure that he will also celebrate with me the fact that the manufacturing sector is now spearheading our industrial recovery and that the projected 4 per cent. growth in manufacturing will be the fastest rate of growth since 1973.